 How Does Cupping Work?

-Much research on cupping has been conducted in China, but with the resurgence of cupping over the past few years, scientific studies are on the rise in the west and we are excited with all the new data being released on the effects of cupping on the body.
+Minimal research on cupping has been conducted due to the extreme expense of conducting independent research studies, but with the resurgence of cupping over the past few years, cupping scientific studies are on the rise in the west and we are excited with all the new data being released on the effects of cupping on the body.

 Professionals and Experts are exploring how cupping helps ease pain, increase functionality and reduce disease symptoms.